Inspections, Compliance, Enforcement, and Criminal Investigations

-The Office of Internal Affairs (OIA), Office of the (OCI), is responsible for obtaining factual information for the FDA on any matter relating to allegations of misconduct, impropriety, conflict of interest, or other violations of Federal statutes by Agency personnel.
+The Office of Internal Affairs (OIA), Office of Criminal Investigations (OCI), is responsible for obtaining factual information for the FDA on any matter relating to allegations of misconduct, impropriety, conflict of interest, or other violations of Federal statutes by Agency personnel.
 If you uncover or suspect any such problems, report them to your supervisor.
 The District/Region will contact OIA.
-21 CFR 19.21(b) requires the facts be forwarded to OIA, HF-9, in writing.
+21 CFR 19.21(b) requires the facts be forwarded to OIA in writing.
 OIA will maintain the anonymity of your complaint, if you so desire.

 Under the Federal Managers' Financial Integrity Act, it is your duty to report any serious problems of waste, mismanagement, fraud or misuse of Government funds by any personnel from other agencies or government contractors.
-These problems should be reported to your supervisor, who will, in-turn, notify the
+These problems should be reported to your supervisor, who will in-turn, notify the Office of Management Programs.

 Be dignified, tactful, courteous and diplomatic.
 Make your approach firm but not unresponsive.
 Do not display strong-arm tactics, an air of superiority, an attitude of special authority, or an over-bearing posture.
 Do not apologize or justify your request for necessary and authorized information.